sile-typesetter/sile/README.md

 ## Finding out more

 Please read the [full SILE manual][3] for more information about what SILE is and how it can help you.
+There are example documents (source and PDF) in the examples/ directory.
+There's also an [FAQ][faq] available.

 ## Contact